 Prior to export, provisional exporters must provide all documentation to the departmental veterinary officer for verification (this can be achieved via upload to TRACE), while exporters on Performance Level 1 and above are required to provide a set of core documents and retain non-core documents for audit.

 Core documents are those documents required to enable the departmental veterinary officer to certify importing country requirements and issue an export permit.
-The department has categorised core documents for each market based on complexity.
+We have categorised core documents for each market based on complexity.
 When presenting a consignment for export, it is the responsibility of the exporter to ensure all relevant documentation is provided in line with information provided on the Manual of Importing Country Requirements (MICoR) and any additional requirements outlined on import permits or through other means, as appropriate.
 If import permit documents are not in English, the exporter must provide a certified translation by a NAATI level 2/3 translator or equivalent.
 If a livestock export consignment requires a heat stress model, the exporter must prepare the risk assessment using the HotStuff Version 4 software.